Alien-Worlds/aw-api-starter-kit/README.md

 - **Method:** GET
 - **Description:** A quick endpoint to check if the API is responding.
 It can be used for basic connectivity testing.

-For more details on how to write your API using this starter kit, please refer to the [How to Write API](./tutorials/how-to-write-api.md) guide.
+For more details on how to write your API using this starter kit, please refer to the [How to create API](https://github.com/Alien-Worlds/aw-api-starter-kit/blob/main/tutorials/how-to-create-api.md) guide.

 ## Helpful links: